mangasf/mangasf/README.md

 **NOW**

 - 👑 Working at Adevinta.
 The global classifieds specialist with market-leading positions in key European markets.
-- 👯 Teaching software design classes in a Master's Degree at La Salle University.
+- 👯 Prev.
+Teaching software design classes in a Master's Degree at La Salle University.

 **BIO**